Kisrawan: Peasants' revolt and the 1860 civil war

 In January 1859, Shahin intensified the armed revolt against the Khazen sheikhs and with 800 of his peasant fighters, he besieged the Khazens during a summit they were holding in Ghosta.
 The siege prompted the sheikhs to flee the village, and the peasants under Shahin subsequently plundered the Khazens' estates.
 Shahin and his men proceeded to attack the Khazens in other villages with little blood spilled in the process, with the exception of the wife and daughter of a Khazen sheikh who were killed in Ajaltoun in July during a raid on their home by the peasants.
 The Maronite patriarch, Paul Peter Massad, condemned their killing as a "horrific crime".
-Silk and wheat warehouses belonging to the sheikhs were plundered and the goods were redistributed among the peasants of Kisrawan.
+Silk and wheat warehouses belonging to the sheikhs were plundered and the goods were redistributed among the peasants of the Kisrawan.
 By July, the Khazens had been routed and between 500 and 600 family members had fled to Beirut in an impoverished state.
 Shahin broadened the peasants' main demands of tax relief and refunds for the illegal payments they had previously paid to the Khazen sheikhs to also include political and legal reforms.
 Shahin cited the Edict of Gülhane, which mandated equality for all Ottoman citizens.

 Shahin declared a republic in the Kisrawan and a government composed of a 100-member council of representatives of the Kisrawan's villages, mostly peasants but also landowners and clergymen, presided by Shahin was established to govern the region backed by his 1,000-man militia.
 The republic was mainly supported by the villages of Rayfoun, Ajaltoun, Ashqout, Qleiat and Mazraat Kfardebian, and the headquarters was originally in Zouk Mikael before being relocated to Rayfoun.
 Opposition to the government was strongest in the villages of Ghosta, Aramoun, Ghazir and Ftuh.
 Shahin's star rose among the Christians of Mount Lebanon in general, who saw in him their defender against the Druze landlords and the traditional Maronite elites.
 In response to complaints of harassment of Shia Muslim villagers by local Christians in the region, Shahin assaulted and looted Shia villages in the Kisrawan and Byblos hills in late 1859.

 In May 1860, Shahin's militiamen intervened on the side of Christian villagers in the neighboring Matn region to the south during clashes with their Druze counterparts.
 The tit-for-tat clashes spiraled into a full-scale civil war mainly between the Druze and the Christians of Mount Lebanon.
 Despite a proclamation that he could raise a 50,000-strong army for the Christian side, Shahin's militia mainly guarded their home region of the Kisrawan, while the Druze advanced against their Christian opponents elsewhere in Mount Lebanon.
 Under pressure by the Maronite Church and the Ottomans, Shahin practically disbanded his peasants' republic.
 The following year, after an international intervention ended the civil war, a rival Maronite leader, Youssef Karam, defeated Shahin at a battle between Rayfoun and Ashqout.
 They reconciled soon afterward and Shahin formally relinquished the republic.